Mindfulness in Cottage Country: Why Muskoka Is the Perfect Place to Unplug

 Science confirms what cottage-goers have always felt intuitively: proximity to water, trees, and natural silence creates the ideal conditions for genuine mental rest.

+Mindfulness is the practice of noticing where your attention is and gently choosing where to put it.
+In Muskoka cottage country, the natural environment makes this practice almost effortless.
 Here is the paradox of the cottage weekend: you drive three hours to escape the noise, and then you bring the noise with you.
 The phone comes.
 The laptop comes "just in case."
 The mental to-do list rides along in the passenger seat, narrating the entire drive up Highway 11.

 By the time you arrive, you're physically in Muskoka but mentally still at your desk.
 Research from the University of British Columbia found that the average person checks their phone 96 times per day.
 That habit doesn't stop at the cottage driveway.
 Without intention, the device follows you to the dock, to the dinner table, to the Adirondack chair where you're supposed to be watching the sunset.